Last updated on January 9th, 2023 at 03:53 pm

 Try using a faster slider plugin, such as soliloquy.

 Only have essential widgets in your sidebar

-Useful plugins for speed optimization
+Useful WordPress plugins for speed optimisation

 The WP Smush.it plugin can be used to automatically compress your images.
 It has a built-in ‘lazy loading’ feature.

 Your choice of WordPress theme can make a big difference to website loading speed.
 If you are using WordPress it can help speed up your website by choosing a fast loading theme, for example Neve, Hestia, GeneratePress, Astra, Zakra, OceanWP or Vantage.
 These are light on resources.

-Turn off Pingbacks and Trackbacks
+Turn off WordPress Pingbacks and Trackbacks

 Pingbacks and trackbacks are often enabled by default.
 To turn them off – from the WordPress dashboard, Settings -> Discussion.
 Find the checkbox that says “Allow link notifications from other blogs (pingbacks and trackbacks) on new articles” and ensure that it is unchecked.

 To avoid slowing down your website it is best practice to upload videos to YouTube or Vimeo and copy or embed the link on your WordPress website.

 Check with your hosting provider whether you are using the latest version of PHP.
 Changing php version should be done with care, first making a note of your current version so that it can be reverted back if a conflict occurs.